7. Tool Classification#

 Clause 11 of ISO 26262-8 recognizes the important role tools play in the development and validation of software systems, and recommends best practices for determining the level of confidence to place in a software tool.
 Two important parts of tool qualification under ISO 26262 are the tool impact level, which measures the effect of a tool on product quality, and tool error detection level, which measures the likelihood that erroneous tool behavior will be detected.
 These two values are then combined using a table to determine the tool confidence level of a tool.
 Section 7.1 gives definitions for these metrics and explains how they are measured.

-An accompanying document details a Failure Modes and Effects Analysis (Reactis FMEA Version 1.7) undertaken to determine possible malfunctions of Reactis in each of the use cases described in Section 6 and assess the tool impact level and tool error detection level for each possible failure.
+An accompanying document details a Failure Modes and Effects Analysis (Reactis FMEA Version 1.7) undertaken to determine possible malfunctions of Reactis in each of the use cases described in ISO 26262 Use Cases and assess the tool impact level and tool error detection level for each possible failure.
 This section summarizes that analysis.
 The metrics used for the analysis are presented in Section 7.1.
-Reactis FMEA Version 1.7 is based on the Reactis use cases ( Section 6), and examines three broad categories of potential error.
 Section 7.2 examines possible malfunctions within Reactis.
 This is also known as a hazard and operability (hazop) study.
+Section 7.3 examines the effects of malfunctions outside of Reactis.
 Section 7.4 examines possible misuses of Reactis.
-Section 7.3 examines the effects of malfunctions outside of Reactis.

 7.1.
 Tool Metrics#